wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-identity-access-management/includes/prerequisites-team-account-creation.md

 - Employment history
 - Global sanctions and enforcement check

 Staff involved in the development, operation, or delivery of online services to government or commercial cloud customers may be subject to additional checks to comply with relevant privacy laws.
 In addition, rescreening every two years is required to maintain eligibility for a service team account.
-Access is automatically revoked for personnel who do not pass rescreening or fail to complete rescreening requirements.
+Access is automatically revoked for personnel who don’t pass rescreening or fail to complete rescreening requirements.

-IDM enforces personnel screening requirements and denies service team account eligibility to anyone who does not meet relevant screening requirements.
-In addition, IDM automatically disables service team accounts for users who do not pass required rescreening.
+IDM enforces personnel screening requirements and denies service team account eligibility to anyone who doesn’t meet relevant screening requirements.
+In addition, IDM automatically disables service team accounts for users who don’t pass required rescreening.

 ## Training